-If you're looking for Dell SonicWall Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Dell SonicWall Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Dell SonicWall has a market share of about 4.8%.
 So, You still have opportunity to move ahead in your career in Dell SonicWall Administration.
 Mindmajix offers Advanced Dell SonicWall Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Dell SonicWall Administrator.

 Q: What is a Dell SonicWALL?

 Dell Sonic Wall is a firewall solution that not only detects security breaches but prevents them with Sonic Wall next-generation firewalls which have been recently awarded for its network security solutions.
 Dell Sonic Wall blocks ransomware, encrypted threats, and phishing attacks, not only on wired but also on wireless and mobile networks.